 Likewise, hand out company credit cards sparingly and, whenever possible, pay your bills online.
 If you must send snail mail, trust only a secure mailbox for sending and receiving and make liberal use of an enterprise-grade document shredder.
 Of course, you should still regularly monitor your bank accounts for suspicious activity—most banks now offer easy-to-use secure, read-only account access over the Internet.

 If the above sounds like paranoia, just remember that companies remain as tight-lipped about their digital security (or failure thereof) as possible.
 That we are treated with the news of retailer after retailer being victim to such attacks should indicates that the cybercriminals cast a broad net.
 You don’t want to rely on luck for slipping by.

 Your employees may not fully grasp the risks present in the digital age, particularly given the constant arms race between hackers and security.
 Training that both fosters a desire to stay secure and teaches the knowledge necessary to do so is important for employees new and old alike.

 Verify that your existing insurance covers you against the losses or liability suits caused by cybercrime and, if not, make it a priority.
 Remember, taking the security steps outlined above may afford you a reduced rate.

 How we can help

 A comprehensive asset protection plan for both your business and personal assets is a must for any business owner.
-If you’re a small or mid-size business owner, call us today at 612-206-3701 or reach out via our online contact form to schedule your comprehensive LIFT™ (legal, insurance, financial and tax) Foundation Audit.
-Normally, this session is $1,250, but if you mention this article and we still have room on our calendar this month, we will waive that fee.
+If you’re a small or mid-size business owner, call us today at 612-206-3701 or reach out via our online contact form to schedule a consultation session.

 Images Courtesy of chanpipat, jscreationzs, digitalart | FreeDigitalPhotos.net